Create the Perfect Inspiration Board to Define Your Brand + Free Brand Defining Questionnaire

 This is the part of the process where a lot of people get stuck.
 They just don’t know what to pin and their brand inspiration board ends up looking like a jumble of their favorite things.
 If this sounds familiar don’t worry, there’s a way out!

 Be sure to create a "secret board" pinboard for your brand.
 If you need help creating a secret pin board check out this tutorial from Pinterest.

 Here’s a list of items that you should be pinning:

 Brand collateral (business cards, brochures, etc,) - sparingly, if at all

 Logos - sparingly, if at all

 This is a substantial list but still pretty general.

-If you searched Pinterest for “logo” it would spit dozens upon dozens of logos back at you, which is not super helpful to defining your brand.
+If you searched Pinterest for “color pallet” it would spit dozens upon dozens of color pallets back at you, which is not super helpful to defining your brand.

 To narrow your search parameters, grab your Branding Questionnaire.
 Look at the list of adjectives and emotions in your Questionnaire that you determined would fit your brand personality and interact well with your target audience.